Home Dental Care

 There are a variety of specialized tools that we have available at our practice.
 We will be able to teach you how to use them correctly and effectively.

 What is the proper way to floss the teeth?

-Flossing is the best way to remove plaque from between the teeth, where the toothbrush does not reach.
-Without flossing, 40 percent of our tooth surfaces throughout the mouth are missed, leaving plaque and bacteria behind to cause damage.
-The teeth should be flossed at least once each day.
+Flossing is the best way to remove plaque from between the teeth where the toothbrush does not reach.
+Without flossing, 40 percent of our tooth surfaces are missed, leaving plaque and bacteria behind to cause damage.
+The teeth should be flossed at least once a day.
 Use 15-20 inches of floss and wrap the floss around the middle fingers of each hand.
 Leave a length of one to two inches of floss between the hands.
-Using the thumb and index finger to hold the floss, wrap the floss around each tooth in a “C” shape, and slide the floss up and down the tooth.
+Using the thumb and index finger to hold the floss, wrap the floss around each tooth in a “C” shape, and slide the floss up and down against each side of the tooth.
 Use a fresh part of floss for each space between the teeth.